myreadings1/ECE211_Prog_III_26_27/README.md

 # ECE211 Computer Programming III 2026-2027
-This webpage is dedicated for the second year students of ECE211 Comp Prog III, Class of Fall Semester 2026-2027, with the University of Kufa.
+This webpage is dedicated for the second year students of the ECE211 Comp Prog III, Class of Fall Semester 2026-2027, Electronics and Communications Dpt, the University of Kufa.

 ### Class Instructors